Chat with us, powered by LiveChat

 Monday, November 18, 2024 | 7:00pm-8:00pm ET

-Join us for a welcome reception for the 13th Annual Conference as we celebrate the community of Title IX.
+Join us for a welcome reception for the 16th Annual Conference as we celebrate the behavioral intervention and threat assessment community.
 Traveling companions and partners are welcome to attend.
 Food and beverages will be served.

 Tuesday, November 19, 2024 | 8:30am-10:00am ET